WulfNovak/Meta-Transaction-Risk-Classification/README.md

 - Use Halving Grid Search and Bayesian Optimization to select hyperparameters
 - Combine models into voting and stacking ensemble models, compare resulting accuracy.

+Order to View or Run Scripts:
+1. meta_eda
+2. meta_ml
+   - This includes functions given in the functions folder
+3. meta_ensemble_pipeline

 Noted Results:
 - Deduced that data is synthetic
 - Multicollinearity between several key variables and target variable, anomaly